Tallguy297/SimpleHTTPServerWithUpload/README.md

 This script also supports IP Address & Port binding.

-Thanks to dzmitry-rudnouski for your comments.
+Change 'SimpleHTTPServerWithUpload.sh' to suit your requirements.